core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 To modify a datastore, the CoOL client sends a CoAP PATH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node instance(s) to be updated, inserted or deleted.
 This list is encoded using a CBOR array and contains a sequence of pairs of "instance-identifier" and associated values.

-Within each "instance-identifier", data nodes are identified using SIDs as defined by [I-D.somaraju-core-sid].
+Within each "instance-identifier", data nodes are identified using SIDs as defined by {{-sid-registration}}.
 SIDs within the list are encoded as delta.

 On reception, the list is processed by the CoOL server as follows: